conduktor/conduktor-docs/docs/platform/navigation/console/ksqldb.md

 ## Streams & Tables tabs

-Both Streams and Tables tabs are similar, the only different is the kind of resource it's showing.
+Both Streams and Tables tabs are similar, the only difference is the kind of resource it's showing.
 The first one shows the result of `CREATE STREAM` statements while the other one is about `CREATE TABLE` statements.

 ![Streams](assets/ksql_streams_list.png)